MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/add-work-items.md

 > [!div class="mx-imgBorder"]
 > ![Work item form, Follow icon control](../work-items/media/follow-work/follow-work-item.png)

-You'll only receive notifications when other members of your team modifies the work item, such as adding to the discussion, changing a field value, or adding an attachment.
+You'll only receive notifications when other project members modify the work item, such as adding to the discussion, changing a field value, or adding an attachment.

 Notifications are sent to your preferred email address, which [you can change from your user profile](../../notifications/change-email-address.md).